soobinrho/dotfiles-personal/README.md

 # 2. Go to gifski's GitHub page and then build from source.
 #    https://github.com/ImageOptim/gifski

-# 3. Convert the screencast video into png.
+# 3. Convert the screencast video into png files.
 ffmpeg -i example.mkv frame%04d.png

 # 4. Convert to gif.